Jonnx/c9-homestead/README.md

 wget -O - https://raw.githubusercontent.com/Jonnx/c9-homestead/php5.6/install.sh | bash
 ```

+### Cloudstead

 After completing this process your environment will be also provisioned with a
-simple command to start, stop and restart the whole stack in a brief:
+simple command to start, stop and restart the whole stack easily:

 * `cloudstead start` // Starts NGINX and PHP, MySQL, Postgres, Beanstalkd
 * `cloudstead stop`